harish3110/through-tinted-lenses/_posts/2020-03-28-Relearning how to learn deep.md

 In my upcoming blog [post](https://harish3110.github.io/through-tinted-lenses/fastai/classification/2020/03/29/Getting-started-with-Fastai-V2.html), i'll provide an introduction to the fastai v2 library and build an image classifier on a well-known dataset.

+> “Education is the kindling of a flame, not the filling of a vessel.”
+― Socrates

 ---